nico0689crc/catalog-api/README.md

              ]
   });
 ```

 -- Create a Sendgrid Account.
 It is necessary to have API KEY and Email address verified

 -- Run the following command to install npm packages dependencies:
 `npm install`

 -- Once installed the project dependencies is necessary to create a .env file in the `root` directory.
 -- You can copy the content of `.env.template` from the root directory and replace it with your data.
 <br>

 ```
 DB_USER_NAME=[Database userName created previously] DB_PASSWORD=[Password assigned to the userName] DB_CLUSTER_NAME=[IP where the DB server is running] DB_DATABASE_NAME=[Database name]

-API_URL_BASE=[IP and PORT where this API is running follow by /api - For example: http://192.168.1.4:3300/api] SERVER_URL_BASE=[IP and PORT where this API is running without /api - For example: http://192.168.1.4:3300/api] RUNNING_PORT=3300
+SERVER_URL_BASE=[IP and PORT where this API is runnig - For example: http://192.168.1.4:3300] RUNNING_PORT=3300

 JWT_KEY=[JWT SECRET KEY]